Posterior Inference for Sparse Hierarchical Non-stationary Models: Inference for one-dimensional problems

-When computing the marginal likelihood, it is important to emphasise that the required calculations for $\Psi$ can be computed employing the Woodbury identity; While this identity also requires a matrix inversion, note that \( {L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A\) is also banded and therefore computations are considerably cheaper.
+When computing the marginal likelihood, we emphasise that the required calculations for $\Psi$ can be computed employing the Woodbury identity; While this identity also requires a matrix inversion, note that \( {L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A\) is also banded and therefore computations are considerably cheaper.
 Indeed, the quadratic term in the marginal likelihood \eqref{eq:marglike} is

 with the most expensive operation of order $O(n)$.
 Specifically, the first term $\mathbf{y}^{\text{ {T}}} \mathbf{y}$ can be computed in $O(m)$ operations, while the second term can be efficiently computed by breaking it into three separate operations.
 First, we set $\boldsymbol{\varsigma}=A^{\text{ {T}}}\mathbf{y}$, with computational complexity reduced from $O(nm)$ to $O(n)$ through sparsity in $A$.
 Next, we solve $ ({L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A) \boldsymbol{\varrho}=\boldsymbol{\varsigma}$ in $O(n)$ operations due to the banded form of the matrix.
 Finally, we compute $ \boldsymbol{\varsigma}^{\text{ {T}}}\boldsymbol{\varrho}$, with a cost of $O(n)$ operations.
 Computing the determinant, on the other hand, is more expensive with the dominant term costing $O(m^3)$ or $O(nm)$, whichever is greater.
 Specifically, we must first solve $ ({L(\mathbf{u})}^{\text{ {T}}}{L(\mathbf{u})} + \sigma^{-2}_{\varepsilon}A^{\text{ {T}}}A)B=A^{\text{ {T}}}$, with complexity $O(nm)$, and then compute $AB$, with reduced complexity $O(nm)$ due to sparsity in $A$.
 Finally, the determinant of the $m \times m$ matrix $\Psi^{-1}$ is computed.